 New high-performance opportunities

-Rolling out a 5G infrastructure is a much more complex operation than the previous 3G and 4G networks – and more expensive, since it requires a sizable expansion of mobile base stations and connecting links (over 8 times more than the current situation).
+Rolling out a 5G infrastructure is a much more complex operation than the previous 3G and 4G networks – and more expensive, since it requires a sizable expansion of mobile base stations and connecting links.
 This upgrade will require a much more densely-deployed network of masts and antennas.

 Complex and expensive rollout